AviatrixSystems/Docs/HowTos/TransPeering_OnPrem.rst

 b.5.
 Click Add

 b.6.
-Select the Transit VPC #0 gateway - Aviatrix GW #0 and spoke VPC #2 gateway - Aviatrix GW #2 for the
-      peering and then click Add
+Select the Transit VPC #0 gateway - Aviatrix GW #0 and Spoke VPC #2 gateway - Aviatrix GW #2 for the           peering and then click Add

 b.7.
-Repeat steps b.4, b.5 and b.6 for more scalable spoke VPCs as spoke VPC #3 gateway - Aviatrix GW #3 in
+Repeat steps b.4, b.5 and b.6 for more scalable Spoke VPCs as Spoke VPC #3 gateway - Aviatrix GW #3 in         this example.
-      this example.

 b.8.
 Done